 While all this talk of getting college credit while adventuring around the world sounds amazing (and it is!), it might be hard to imagine how that actually translates into real day-to-day life…

-So join us and get a glimpse into Verto programming as we ride along with our students through a day in the life in Costa Rica!
+So join us and get a glimpse into the program as we ride along with our participants through a day in the life in Costa Rica!

 Everyone is relieved and surprised to wake up to the sound of rain.
 Rain means a short respite from the heat and sticky humidity of La Fortuna, plus an opportunity to enjoy the incredible post-rain lushness of the surrounding rainforest.

 And morning rain is a rare treat!
 The sound of rain fall is faint compared to the chorus of croaking frogs and singing birds, though.
 That’s one of the best parts of staying in the base house– it’s located on a private wildlife reserve where there are so many animals, plants, and trails to discover.